fvilers/task/README.md

 ### Create a task

 ```
-task add "Make the dishes"
+task add "Do the dishes"
 ```

 ### List tasks